cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

    bullet points below)
 4. Doing It Right This Time For The Last Time™
-5. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from e.g. pressure to publish or pressure from your institution
+5. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from, for example, pressure to publish for career progression or to do implicit outreach for your institution/employer

 I can't speak towards why NIH didn't reuse, for example, KGX, but based on their general hesitance to engage with the community in other things, their tendency towards reinvention doesn't surprise me.

 All that being said, I've also been on the receiving end of such a snub from groups that I collaborate with and from groups that, at minimum, should be aware of what I'm working on.

-Many of us who are academic scientific software developers are doing it because of idealism, when there are often much better job prospects elsewhere.
-We are proud of what we do, so it can hurt and be demotivating when this happens.
+It can hurt and be demotivating when this happens, especially because many of us who are academic scientific software developers are doing it because of idealism and pride in the value of our work, despite there are often much better job prospects elsewhere.

 > 1. Creating a standard nowadays takes 4 hours for an experienced developer